MorpheApp/.github/profile/README.md

 &nbsp;
 ## 💫 The Vision

 Some say app modification is difficult.
 Some say it's impossible.
-Those people haven't used Morphe.
+Those people have not discovered Morphe.

 This is Morphe, and anything is possible.
 The infinite is possible with Morphe. *You can do anything with Morphe.*

 &nbsp;
 ## 🚀 What Can Morphe Do?

 With Morphe, the only limit is your imagination.
-And also the realistic limits of modifying obfuscated bytecode, but also the limits of your imagination.
+And the limits of modifying obfuscated bytecode, but mostly imagination.

 - 🎯 **Modify apps** — Morphe can do that.
 - 🛠️ **Add new features** — Features that weren't there before?
 Now they are.